Sarracenia (Pitcher Plant or Trumpet Pitcher)

 It's not known for certain exactly what triggers Pitcher Plant dormancy, the general view is that it's the combination of lower light levels with falling temperatures.

-So in most cases, if your plant fails to stop growing as you approach Winter then it's likely because it's too warm in your home still.
+So in most cases, if your plant fails to stop growing as you approach winter then it's likely because it's too warm in your home still.

 The dormancy is essential for the continuous long term health of your plant, so if it's not happening naturally move it to a cooler spot to force the process to start.